inpsyde/composer-asset-compiler/docs/005-Package_Manager.md

 ## Fall-back

-It might happen that the package manager _Composer Asset Compiler_ determines as the best choice for a package is not installed in the system.
+It might happen that _Composer Asset Compiler_ determines a package manager is the best choice for a package, but it is not installed in the system.

 In that case, _Composer Asset Compiler_ will default to the other package manager.